halaxa/json-machine/README.md

 Random access like `$users[42]` or counting results like `count($users)` **is not possible** by design.
 Use above-mentioned `foreach` and find the item or count the collection there.

 Requires `ext-json` if used out of the box.
-See [custom decoder](#custom-decoder).
+See [Decoders](#decoders).

 <a name="introduction"></a>
 ## Introduction
-JSON Machine is an efficient, easy-to-use and fast JSON stream parser based on generators developed for unpredictably long JSON streams or documents.
+JSON Machine is an efficient, easy-to-use and fast JSON stream/pull/incremental/lazy (whatever you name it) parser based on generators developed for unpredictably long JSON streams or documents.
 Main features are:

 - Constant memory footprint for unpredictably large JSON documents.
 - Ease of use.
 Just iterate JSON of any size with `foreach`.
 No events and callbacks.
 - Efficient iteration on any subtree of the document, specified by [Json Pointer](#json-pointer)
 - Speed.
-Performace critical code contains no unnecessary function calls, no regular expressions and uses native `json_decode` to decode JSON document chunks by default.
-See [custom decoder](#custom-decoder).
+Performance critical code contains no unnecessary function calls, no regular expressions and uses native `json_decode` to decode JSON document chunks by default.
+See [Decoders](#decoders).
+- Parses not only streams but any iterable that produces JSON chunks.
 - Thoroughly tested.
 More than 100 tests and 700 assertions.

 <a name="parsing-json-documents"></a>